 - When it becomes exhausting to pump or Breastfeed baby because of work

-Whatever your reasons are, switching breast milk out of the blue with formula may not be that best ideal.
+Whatever your reasons are, switching a baby from breast milk to formula quick and promptly may not be that best ideal.
 Do it gradually, and follow for your doctor’s advice.

 When to Switch to Formula from Breastfeeding?

-When to switch to formula from breastfeeding – Has no specific time, you can do it whenever it is convenient.
+In a way, switching to formula from breastfeeding has no specific time, you can do it whenever it is convenient.
 You know what’s best for you and your baby.
-There is no ideal answer to this question.
+There is no ideal time to make the switch.

-Picking when to switch your infant off breastmilk ought to be a personal choice.
+Picking when to switch your infant off breastmilk is a personal choice.
 You need to do what’s best for you and/or child.
-Do not let guilt or anybody stop you from making the switch to formula.

-Transitioning from Breastmilk to Formula – A Simple Illustrative Guide
+Transitioning from Breastmilk to Formula – A Super Illustrative Guide

 My daughter (Lisa) was a picky eater, she was used to breastfeeding and never wants anything else.
 It took me a while before I could get her to take formula.

 I’m going to share with you, the vital tips I used to get her to take formula.
-Here are some tips to help your babies make a smooth transition to formula.
+Here are my super illustrative guide for a smooth transition to formula.

 1. Seek a Pediatrician’s Advice

-Your baby’s pediatrician may suggest a particular formula to you or may give supportive tips to assist you in transitioning to formula from breastmilk.
+Your baby’s pediatrician may suggest a particular formula to you or may give supportive tips to assist you in transitioning from breastmilk to formula.